 Returns the named element in the visual tree of an instantiated ControlTemplate.

-protected public: System::Windows::DependencyObject ^ GetTemplateChild(System::String ^ childName);
+System::Windows::DependencyObject ^ GetTemplateChild(System::String ^ childName);

 protected internal System.Windows.DependencyObject GetTemplateChild (string childName);

 Protected Friend Function GetTemplateChild (childName As String) As DependencyObject

 The requested element.
 May be